MistyCommunity/Documentation/src/content/apis/api-reference/all-functions.md

 Returns:
 * Result (array) - Returns an array of information about the audio file, with the following fields:
    * Name (string) - The name of the file that was saved.
+   * userAddedAsset (boolean) - If `true`, the file was added by the user.
+If `false`, the file is one of Misty's system files.

+#### Option 2

+Arguments
+- File (object) - The image file to save to Misty.
+Valid image file types are .jpg, .jpeg, .gif, and .png.
+- FileName (string) - Optional.
+The name the file will have on Misty.
+Must include the file type extension.
+If unspecified, the image will be saved with the same name as the source file.
+- ImmediatelyApply (boolean) - True or False.
+Specifies whether Misty immediately displays the uploaded image file.
+- OverwriteExisting (boolean) - True or False.
+Indicates whether the file should overwrite a file with the same name, if one currently exists on Misty.

+Returns
+- Result (array) - Returns an array of information about the image with the following fields:
+  - height (integer) - The height of the image in pixels.
+  - name (string) - The name of the saved file.
+  - userAddedAsset (boolean) - If `true`, the file was added by the user.
+If `false`, the file is one of Misty's system files.
+  - width (integer) - The width of the image in pixels.

 ## Locomotion